 Be certain your guest post is adding value for the reader and by all means avoid making the post about you.

 Affiliate with a Network

 Some of the early successes in podcasting are the result of network affiliations.
 Certainly, the show I produce, The Chris Pirillo Show, benefits from Chris's Lockergnome network.
 Engadget's podcast became popular with the help of a large Weblogs, Inc readership.
 Something more informal works too.
 Identify a group of bloggers, podcasters and video bloggers all talking about related topics and arrive at a way to team up and drive traffic to each other's efforts.

 Build Relationships with Listeners

 While listening to audio is technically a one way communication, encouraging and incorporating listener feedback in your show creates a sense of community.
 Actively solicit feedback from listeners by providing ways to call and leave messages or send email feedback.
+A free service like Google Voice or Skype can be a great way to get messages.
 If you get email raves, read them during your podcast.
 If you get questions from listeners, answer them during your podcast when appropriate.

 Get Listed in Directories

 Make sure you have your podcast listed in places where people go looking for podcasts.
 Stitcher and iTunes are probably the two biggest ways people listen on a smartphone, but there are several other popular places where people go to find out about podcasts.